May 4, 2022

 ● “I know what Appcues does, though the headline could describe most SaaS businesses, so it really doesn't excite me about the unique potential of this solution or even this type of solution.”

 ● It's a lot to digest, really long H2, not very scannable, not immediately clear what product/market space they occupy, or what key differentiators are.
-A lot going on on the right hand side - assume these are customer examples?”
+A lot going on the right hand side - assume these are customer examples?”

 This surprised the Appcues team.
 Anand and his team felt they had addressed their audience’s concerns, but some of the feedback disheartened them, initially blocking the team from seeing what could be improved.